Lan-grasp: Using Large Language Models for Semantic Object Grasping and Placement: Related Work

-Similarly to TOG, affordance detection is the problem of identifying objects or object parts that accommodate a certain action.
-Do\etal~\cite{do2018affordancenet} propose an end-to-end trained network that detects object instances in an image and assigns pixel-wise affordance masks to object parts.
-Liu\etal~\cite{liu2020cage} build on the previous work as a backbone for affordance detection and, in addition, infer the material of object parts to further facilitate semantic grasping.
-Monica and Aleotti~\cite{monica2020point} propose a system that decomposes an object point cloud into meaningful parts which then serve as grasping targets.
-However, the part the robot has to grasp is provided by the user whereas in our method the part is suggested by an LLM.
-Bohg et al.~\cite{bbohg2013data} survey data-driven approaches to grasp synthesis, focusing on methods that sample and rank candidate grasps for both familiar and unknown objects, highlighting the role of feature extraction in these approaches.
-Nasiriany et al.~\cite{nasiriany2024pivot} introduce a prompting framework for VLMs (PIVOT) that refines candidate actions iteratively, showing potential for spatial tasks such as grasping, but their focus is broader, addressing both navigation and manipulation tasks.
-Wei et al..~\cite{wei2024grasp} propose a novel dataset, DexGYSNet, and utilize it to train a model for dexterous grasp generation based on language guidance.
-Jian et al.~\cite{jian2023affordpose} introduce AffordPose, a large-scale dataset for affordance-driven hand-object interactions, focusing on part-level affordance labeling to guide the generation of hand-object interactions in fine detail.
-Zhu et al.~\cite{zhu2021toward} propose a framework for human-like dexterous grasping, using semantic touch codes and object functional areas to guide grasps.
-Ren et al.~\cite{ren2023leveraging} introduce ATLA, a meta-learning framework that uses LLMs to accelerate tool manipulation by combining language-based policies with affordances, focusing on general tool use rather than grasping specific object parts.
+Similar to TOG, affordance detection is the problem of identifying objects or object parts that accommodate a certain action. \cite{do2018affordancenet} propose an end-to-end trained network that detects object instances in an image and assigns pixel-wise affordance masks to object parts. \cite{liu2020cage} build on the previous work as a backbone for affordance detection and, in addition, infer the material of object parts to further facilitate semantic grasping. \cite{monica2020point} propose a system that decomposes an object point cloud into meaningful parts which then serve as grasping targets.
+However, the part the robot has to grasp is provided by the user, whereas in our method, the part is suggested by an LLM. \cite{bbohg2013data} survey data-driven approaches to grasp synthesis, focusing on methods that sample and rank candidate grasps for both familiar and unknown objects, highlighting the role of feature extraction in these approaches. \cite{nasiriany2024pivot} introduce a prompting framework for VLMs (PIVOT) that refines candidate actions iteratively, demonstrating potential for spatial tasks such as grasping.
+But their focus is broader, addressing both navigation and manipulation tasks. \cite{wei2024grasp} propose a novel dataset, DexGYSNet, and utilize it to train a model for dexterous grasp generation based on language guidance. \cite{jian2023affordpose} introduce AffordPose, a large-scale dataset for affordance-driven hand-object interactions, focusing on part-level affordance labeling to guide the generation of hand-object interactions in fine detail. \cite{zhu2021toward} propose a framework for human-like dexterous grasping, using semantic touch codes and object functional areas to guide grasps. \cite{ren2023leveraging} introduce ATLA, a meta-learning framework that uses LLMs to accelerate tool manipulation by combining language-based policies with affordances, focusing on general tool use rather than grasping specific object parts.